homemix/myshop/README.md

 6. [ ] Generate PDF invoices dynamically

+### Part 3

+1. [ ] Creating a coupon system
+2. [ ] Applying coupons to the shopping cart
+3. [ ] Applying coupons to orders
+4. [ ] Creating coupons for Stripe Checkout
+5. [ ] Storing products that are usually bought together
+6. [ ] Building a product recommendation engine with Redis

 This is an implementation of **Django 4 By Example Fourth Edition** Ebook.

 ### Installation